Society

 Health and productivity 2024

-Sysmex Corporation undertakes a variety of initiatives for health and productivity management, and we have an established a framework for our activities that encompasses Group companies in Japan.
-These efforts have received positive responses, and in March 2024, we were recognized for the eighth time by the Ministry of Economy, Trade and Industry as a “company that excels in health and productivity management.”
+Sysmex Corporation undertakes a variety of initiatives for health and productivity management, and we have established a framework for our activities that includes Group companies in Japan.
+In recognition of these efforts, we were certified in March 2024 as a “KENKO investment for Health (White 500)” company under the Certified Health & Productivity Management Outstanding Organization as a “company that excels in health and productivity management.”
+This marks the ninth consecutive year that Sysmex has received this certification.

 Company Initiatives